anumcait/postgresql-notes/Day-5: Subqueries and Nested Queries.md

-# Postgres Day-5: 📘 Subqueries & Nested Queries
+# PostgresSQL Day-5: 📘 Subqueries & Nested Queries

 Until now, we learned advanced queries with GROUP BY, HAVING, and aggregate functions that help in summarizing data.